-20 miles Fund Since the GRWCCD inception, members have been awarded over \$10 million for agricultural best management practice (BMP) implementation and nearly \$1.5 million for non-agricultural BMP implementation throughout the entire basin to reduce sediment and nutrients.
+Since the GRWCCD inception, members have been awarded over \$10 million for agricultural best management practice (BMP) implementation and nearly \$1.5 million for non-agricultural BMP implementation throughout the entire basin to reduce sediment and nutrients.
 Appropriations made through the NYS Environmental Protection Fund (EPF) with support from the NYS Soil & Water Conservation Committee has provided 99% of all agricultural funding that has been awarded for projects such as livestock grazing systems, cover cropping, livestock waste storage with some projects adapted for cover and flare systems, and riparian buffers to name a few.
-Non-agricultural practices such as stream stabilization and road stabilization projects, municipal salt storages, aquatic connectivity, and invasive species management is also made possible through the NYS EPF, providing over 76% of the funding from 2017 through 2022.
+Non-agricultural practices such as stream \$10,000,000 stabilization and road stabilization projects, municipal salt storages, aquatic connectivity, and invasive species management is also made possible through the NYS EPF, providing over 76% of the funding from 2017 through 2022.

+11

+AGRICULTURAL PROGRAMS

-AGRICULTURAL PROGRAMS Genesee River Watershed Coalition
+Genesee River Watershed Coalition

+Under the Genesee River Interseeding Program, and through a partnership with Penn State, the GRWCCD participated in a Northeast Sustainable Agriculture Research and Education (NESARE) grant to investigate the benefits and drawbacks of interseeding cover crops in Western New York.
+Trials were completed in 2021 and 2022 in Genesee County on two farms and research results were shared with members.
 In 2022, Wyoming County SWCD implemented 263.72 acres of cover crops on rented land with 4 different agricultural producers providing funding in the amount of \$13,845.
-This project was completed through a partnership with American Farmland Trust (AFT) and the GRWCCD to provide education & outreach to landowners that

-rent their land to farmers and are

-on their land.
+This project was completed through a partnership with American Farmland Trust (AFT) and the GRWCCD to provide education & outreach to landowners that rent their land to farmers and are interested in implementing conservation on their land.